gbmhunter/CppLinuxSerial/README.md

 ## FAQ

 1. My code stalls when calling functions like `SerialPort::Read()`.
 This is probably because the library is set up to do a blocking read, and not enough characters have been received to allow `SerialPort::Read()` to return.
-Use `SerialPort::SetNumCharsToWait()` to determine how many characters to wait for before returning (set to 0 for non-blocking mode).
+Call `SerialPort::SetTimeout(0)` before the serial port is open to set a non-blocking mode.

 ## Changelog